MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-data-sources.md

 | Teradata | ✔️ | |
 | ODBC | ✔️ | |

-For paginated reports, Azure Analysis Services currently can't be accessed via a Power BI enterprise gateway.
-When authenticating with SSO service principal is not supported.
+For paginated reports, Azure Analysis Services currently can't be accessed via either a Power BI enterprise gateway or a VNet gateway.
+When authenticating with SSO, service principal isn't supported.

 > [!IMPORTANT]
 > Using the **SSO via Kerberos** options within the gateway's **Advanced settings** requires the [configuration of Kerberos constrained delegation](../connect-data/service-gateway-sso-kerberos.md) on the on-premises data source and gateway service.